apache/apisix-website/blog/en/blog/2023/01/02/accessing_apisix-dashboard_from_everywhere_with_keycloak_authentication.md

 ![ad25](https://github.com/MirtoBusico/assets-for-blogs/blob/main/ad25.png)

-Clik "next" and then clik "Submit" to complete the route configuration The "view" the route to see the plugin configuration
+Clik "next" and then clik "Submit" to complete the route configuration

+Then "view" the route to see the plugin configuration

 ![ad26](https://github.com/MirtoBusico/assets-for-blogs/blob/main/ad26.png)